PennyLaneAI/catalyst/doc/dev/installation.rst

   If the CMake version available in your system is too old, you can also install up-to-date versions of it via ``pip install cmake``.

-All additional build and developer depencies are managed via the repository's ``requirements.txt`` and can be installed as follows:
+All additional build and developer dependencies are managed via the repository's ``requirements.txt`` and can be installed as follows:

 .. code-block:: console